Ammara-Haroon/API-Search-Engine/README.md

 - A page with a header and introduction that allows users to search for books
 - A form containing a text input and a submit / search button
 - A gird/ flexbox to display search results
-- Results retrived by API request to Google books API using the input value as query string
+- Results retrieved by API request to Google books API using the input value as query string
 - Each book in the grid should have an image, author, title and description
 - The grid should be responsive on different screen sizes
 - A services file for requesting the data.